 Dow Up Consumables Down

 The Dow Jones industrial average opened on a record high Thursday.
 This followed a strong rally Wednesday immediately after the presidential election.
 At the same time foods and other consumer products were down.

 Meanwhile shares of ConAgra dropped 7.9% to $34.30 and Procter and Gamble shares fell 3.9% to $82.60.

 Once again, America’s newly-named president-elect, Donald J. Trump seems to be behind market movement.
 Some of that goes back to Trump’s victor speech early Wednesday morning.

 Trump said, “We are going to fix our inner cities and rebuild our highways, bridges, tunnels, airports, schools, hospitals.
 We’re going to rebuild our infrastructure, which will become, by the way, second to none.
 And we will put millions of our people to work as we rebuild it.”

 That's Not All

 Infrastructure hype explains companies like Caterpillar, but what about JPMorgan?
 It turns out that can be partly credited to Trump as well.
-Expectations are (because he said he would) that Trump will pare back regulations making life easier for JPMorgan, Bank of America (NYSE:BACD), Wells Fargo (NYSE:WFCC) and others.
+Expectations are (because he said he would) that Trump will pare back regulations making life easier for JPMorgan, Bank of America (NYSE:BACC), Wells Fargo (NYSE:WFCD) and others.